sszokoly/specan/README.md

 # specan
-This module performs acoustic analysis on a WAV file.
-It was inspired by the `https://github.com/primaryobjects/voice-gender/blob/master/sound.R`.
-It is meant to extract the same acoustic features as the sound.R module, for example for the purpose of predicting the voice gender of a new input WAV file using the ML model trained on the voice.csv dataset from `https://www.kaggle.com/primaryobjects/voicegender`.
+This module performs acoustic analysis on a WAV file, inspired by the `https://github.com/primaryobjects/voice-gender/blob/master/sound.R`, and it is meant to extract the same acoustic features as the sound.R module, for example for the purpose of predicting the voice gender of a new input WAV file using the ML model trained on the voice.csv dataset from `https://www.kaggle.com/primaryobjects/voicegender`.

 ### example ###